0xef53/kvmrun/README.md

 Kvmrun provides API based on gRPC services.
 All exposed functions are defined in `.proto` files under `api` directory.

-Communication with the API server is possible using two interfaces -- secure TCP port `9393` or unsecure abstract UNIX socket `@/run/kvmrund.sock`.
+Communication with the API server is possible using two interfaces -- a secure TCP port 9393 (TLS) or an abstract UNIX socket @/run/kvmrund.sock (TLS).
+Both channels use mutual TLS authentication with server and client certificates.

 ## Supported configurations

 Kvmrun can work with all versions of QEMU starting from 3.1.x.
 Below are the tested configurations:

 - Debian 10 and QEMU 3.x/5.x
-- Debian 11 and QEMU 5.x/6.x
+- Debian 11 and QEMU 5.x/6.x/7.x
+- Debian 12 and QEMU 7.x/8.x
+- Debian 13 and QEMU 6.x/7.x/8.x/9.x
 - Ubuntu 20.04 LTS and QEMU 4.x
-- Ubuntu 22.04 LTS and QEMU 6.x
+- Ubuntu 22.04 LTS and QEMU 6.x/7.x/8.x
+- Ubuntu 24.04 LTS and QEMU 8.x/9.x

 # Installation